A History of CSS

 JavaScript animators start losing their jobs to a single line of CSS.

-CSS2.1, the corrected and normative version of CSS2, finally achieves Recommendation status.
-It took from 2004 to 2011.
-The spec now matches what browsers actually implement.
-This is also the year IE9 ships — the first IE version with serious CSS3 support including SVG, border-radius, and CSS3 selectors.
+CSS2.1 finally becomes a W3C Recommendation 13 years after its predecessor.
+This is the same year IE9 ships — the first IE version with serious CSS3 support including SVG, border-radius, and CSS3 selectors.

 @keyframes and CSS Animations ship.